wasmerio/wasmer/docs/en/wamr.md

    standard output.
 3. Due to point (2) above, multithreaded programs relying on importing memories can fail with out-of-bound memory read/write errors.
+4. Custom sections are not entirely supported as of now.
+5. Functions cannot be called without an attached instance.
+6. Globals cannot be inspected without an attached instance.

 Notice, again, that the support is experimental: if you happen to incur in other issues not listed here, please file an issue!